-Unless you went to school and graduated with a degree in marketing, this part of your business can present you with considerable challenges.
-To have long term success, you need to have a discernible goal in mind for your marketing efforts.
-And while it is all too easy to simply say that your marketing goal is to schedule more home inspections, you should strive to achieve a more all-encompassing goal.
+Unless we were lucky enough to have gone to college and graduated with a marketing degree, this part of our business can present us with considerable challenges.
+To be able to have have long term success, we need to have a discernible goal in mind for our marketing efforts.
+And while it’s all too easy to simply say that our marketing goal is to have more customers, we should strive to achieve a more all-encompassing goal.

 Please Share with Friends!